 Breach of Contract

 The County shall actively enforce the terms of the program and ensuing contracts and shall take any action legally available to enforce state law, these Rules, other County policies or the terms in the Williamson Act contract.
-Any conveyance, contract or authorization (whether oral or written) by the landowners or his or her successor in interest that would permit use of the property contrary to state law, these rules, other County policies or the terms of the Williamson Act contract shall be enforced by the County by the following cumulative and non-exclusive remedies, in addition to any other legal remedy:
+Any conveyance, contract or authorization (whether oral or written) by the landowners or his or her successor in interest that would permit use of the property contrary to state law, these rules, other County okay policies or the terms of the Williamson Act contract shall be enforced by the County by the following cumulative and non-exclusive remedies, in addition to any other legal remedy:

 The County may non-renew the contract in accordance with Government Code Section 51245;

-The County may seek a lawsuit to declare a breach of contract in accordance with Government Code Section 51250 and file an action in Superior Court of the County for the purpose of compelling compliance or restraining breach thereof in accordance with Government Code Section 51251;
+The County may file a lawsuit to declare a breach of contract in accordance with Government Code Section 51250 and file an action in Superior Court of the County for the purpose of compelling compliance or restraining breach thereof in accordance with Government Code Section 51251;

-Seek injunctive relief or specific performance in Superior Court pursuant to Gov. Code §§51250–51251;
+Seek injunctive relief or specific performance in Superior Court pursuant to Gov. Code §§51250–51251; or

-Require corrective action plans as a condition of continued contract eligibility;

-Pursue enforcement under applicable County Code provisions, including zoning and land use enforcement authorities
+Pursue enforcement under applicable County Code provisions, including zoning and land use enforcement authorities.

 Material Breach The following non-exclusive reasons shall constitute a material breach of a Williamson Act Contract:

-Conversion of contracted land to non-agricultural use without approval as further described in Paragraph 5 below;
+Conversion of contracted land to non-agricultural use;

 Cessation of commercial agricultural use without approved non-renewal or lawful exemption;